Ice Maidens

 “Later, boy.
 Just remember what I told you.”

-I had forgotten the warning, and perhaps I was now about to pay the ultimate price.
-But how could I answer this thing when I didn’t understand the question?
+I had forgotten the warning, and perhaps I would now pay the ultimate price for my foolishness.
+How could I answer this thing when I didn’t understand the question?

 A small part of me reared itself in admonition and the burden of my guilt for neglecting my Dad lay heavy.

-“You have been following me,” I said accusingly, greatly daring.
-But if I was going to lose my soul, I could afford to dare.
+“You were following me,” I said accusingly, greatly daring.
+If I was going to lose my soul, I could afford to dare.

-“Ah, foolish creature,” she sneered and the tail coiled.
+“Ah, silly creature,” she sneered and the tail coiled.
 “I was always there when you sampled the pleasure of my flesh, but when you came tonight, you opened the door to me willingly.”

 I looked around and the cats were there, licking their paws, staring at me in anticipation.
 Their turn might come too.
 Was that to be my punishment, to be torn forever into pieces by snarling cats?

-My soul was in judgment and my omissions were many.
-I had opened the door for her, if only a little, and I had done that a long time ago.
+My soul appeared to lay in judgment and my omissions were many.
+True, I had opened the door for her, if only a little. and I had done that a long time ago.
 Although I had never strayed along the dark side that lies within all of us, I knew its shadows.
 The craving for material possessions and the lusts of the flesh had claimed me, and I measured success with their coin, ignoring the needs of the spirit.
 That part of me had withered somewhat, but it was still there – waiting to be nurtured.

-When that postcard came, I could have stayed away…
+When his postcard came, I could have stayed away…

 “I may have strayed, but you have no claim on me,” I said defiantly, the empty achievements of my life tasting bitter in my mouth.